 - 1. The School strongly advises that mobile phones should not be brought into school at all.
 Students have no legitimate need to use a mobile phone at all during the school day. - 2.
 The School accepts that there may be particular circumstances in which a parent wishes their child to have a mobile phone for their journey to and from school. - 3.
 Only boys who have written permission from their parents to walk home may bring a mobile phone to school. - 4.
 Phones must be handed in to the school office on arrival at school. - 5.
 Phones should be collected at 3:55pm from the school office. - 6.
 Whilst on school grounds: - a.
-Phones may NOT be used at school without the express permission of a member of staff. - b.
-Boys may NOT use their phones to take photographs, movies or to record sound. - c.
-Boys may NOT use their phones to access the internet. - 7.
-Phones may NOT be taken on school trips. - 8.
-At the discretion of the Headmaster, any pupil not adhering to the rules above will no longer be able to bring a phone to school.
+Phones and other devices may NOT be used at school without the express permission of a member of staff. - b.
+Boys may NOT use their devices to take photographs, movies or to record sound. - c.
+Boys may NOT use their devices to access the internet without permission. - 7.
+Electronic devices may NOT be taken on school trips. - 8.
+At the discretion of the Headmaster, any pupil not adhering to the rules above will no longer be able to bring an electronic to school.
 Depending on the seriousness of the breach of these rules the boy may also be subject to the school's sanctions up to and including suspension and expulsion. - 9.
-The school accepts no responsibility for damage to a boy's mobile phone, however caused.
+The school accepts no responsibility for damage to a boy's device, however caused.

-Dougal Philps Updated 01.09.18 Review 01.09.19
+Dougal Philps Updated 29.11.18 Review 01.09.19